tonyjward/trends-in-data-science/README.md

 # Trends in Data Science
 The main goal of this project is to monitor the trends in the UK data science job market.
+Users can view all trends at this Shiny App https://apps.statcore.co.uk/trends-in-data-science/.
+For a write-up see this Medium article [Python vs R: How to Analyse 4000 Job Advertisements Using Shiny & Machine Learning](https://medium.com/p/python-vs-r-what-i-learned-from-4-000-job-advertisements-ab41661b7f28?source=email-b557f284be98--writer.postDistributed&sk=47772a3ea916263ada1e461f2088422e)

 I originally started this project in 2018 to help me decide whether to learn Python or not.
 I now use it as motivation to keep learning Python!

 #### -- Project Status: Completed